MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 The Microsoft Defender SmartScreen service stores data about the reputation checks and builds a database of known malicious URLs and files.
 This data is stored on secure Microsoft servers and is only used for Microsoft security services.
 This data will never be used to identify or target users in any way.
 Clearing browsing cache clears all locally stored Microsoft Defender SmartScreen URL data.
 Clearing download history will remove any locally stored SmartScreen data about file downloads.

-For more information about Microsoft Defender SmartScreen and privacy, read the [Microsoft Edge Privacy Whitepaper](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#smartscreen).
+For more information about Microsoft Defender SmartScreen and privacy on Microsoft Edge, read the [Microsoft Edge Privacy Whitepaper](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#smartscreen).

 ## Microsoft Defender SmartScreen setup for admins